207 Squadron Royal Air Force Association

 RAF Linton-on-Ouse

-207(R) Squadron was formed at Linton on Ouse which is one of the busiest training airfields in the RAF.
+In July 2002 207(R) Squadron was formed at Linton on Ouse which is one of the busiest training airfields in the RAF.
 Linton-on-Ouse has been used as a Bomber, Transport and Fighter airfield in its long and interesting history since it opened in 1937.
 Since 1957 the main role of the Station has been pilot training, initially with the Jet Provost, but now with the Tucano T1.
-No 1 Flying Training School operates no fewer than 78 Tucano T1s at Linton-on-Ouse, providing basic flying instruction.
-No.72(R) Squadron was also formed here in July.
-Also flying at Linton is No 642 Volunteer Gliding School, equipped with Vigilant T1s.
+In 2002 No.1 Flying Training School operated no fewer than 78 Tucano T1s at Linton-on-Ouse, providing basic flying instruction.
+No.72(R) Squadron was also formed here in July 2002.
+Also flying at Linton was No 642 Volunteer Gliding School, equipped with Vigilant T1s.

 A Communications era album - can you add names, dates?